platformsh/platformsh-docs/src/frameworks/drupal7/composer-manager.md

 ## 2. Configure file locations

 Composer Manager works by using a Drush command to aggregate all module-provided `composer.json` files into a single file, which can then be installed via a normal Composer command.
-Both the generated file and the resulting `vendor` directory must be in the application portion of the file system, that is, not in a writeable file mount.
+Both the generated file and the resulting `vendor` directory must be in the application portion of the file system, that is, not in a writable file mount.
 As that is not the default configuration for Composer Manager it will need to be changed.
 Add the following lines to your `settings.php` file:

 ```php
 $conf['composer_manager_vendor_dir'] = '../composer/vendor';